CrystalX: High-accuracy Crystal Structure Analysis Using Deep Learning: Results

 Hydrogen atoms are often indistinct in electron density maps obtained from traditional X-ray diffraction~\cite{2017hydrogen,2019hydrogen}.
 The critical aspect of determining hydrogen atoms involves accurately identifying the exact number of hydrogen atoms to be added to each non-hydrogen atom.
 Once this number is established, the hydrogen atoms can be systematically positioned using theoretical models, taking into account any residual electron density.
-The key to determining hydrogen atoms lies in precisely identifying the number of hydrogen atoms that should be added to each non-hydrogen atom.
-Once this number is determined, the placement of hydrogen atoms can be automatically carried out based on theoretical models and any possible residual electron density.
 Typically, hydrogen atoms are located on the outer edges of a molecule, and their potential to form hydrogen bonds with neighboring molecules serves as an important criterion in determining hydrogen atoms.
 As a result, understanding the interaction patterns between molecules becomes essential for fully describing the chemical environment.
 We build another TorchMD-Net model for hydrogen atom determination, incorporating joint modeling of both intra-molecular and inter-molecular interactions.
 Specifically, we identify equivalent atoms within a $3.2~\mathring{\textrm{A}}$ radius of each non-hydrogen atom, a distance that aligns with the typical maximum bond length of a hydrogen bond, taking into account the crystal's symmetry and periodicity.
 These equivalent atoms serve as auxiliary atoms in the model, introducing necessary intermolecular interaction patterns to predict the number of hydrogen atoms added to each non-hydrogen atom.
-We show that incorporating both intra- and intermolecular interactions yields a significant performance improvement of over $10\%$ compared to using only intramolecular interactions.
+We show that incorporating both intra- and intermolecular interactions yields a significant performance improvement of over $7\%$ compared to using only intramolecular interactions.